arcade-smasher/subway/README.md

 # Subway

-**Subway is just a Tunnel reskin.** We might replace Tunnel with Subway someday.
+**Subway is just a more simplified Tunnel reskin, made to look less suspicious.** We might replace Tunnel with Subway someday.

 ---
 This is Subway, a web tool for avoiding internet censorship.
 Subway has various links for proxies, links to privacy-focused alternatives to YouTube, and a command line, for more technical users.
 Subway can be used for getting around your internet restrictions, or unblocking websites at school.